liveryvideo/docs/docs/frictionless-login.md

 ## Enabling Frictionless Authentication

-Configure the HS256 secret or RS256 public key in the portal's `Settings` under `Authentication Settings`.
+To use Verified Frictionless Authentication, you must first configure a secret before setting up the authentication method.
+Configure either an HS256 secret or an RS256 public key in the portal under `Settings` → `Authentication Settings`.

-To use Verified or Unverified Frictionless Authentication it should be added to the `Authentication methods` in the `Authentication Templates` which can be found in the `Authentication requirements` menu in the Livery Interactive Portal.
-It's not possible to use both Verified and Unverified methods simultaneously.
-The authentication template's configured profile fields, or user claims, should align with those provided during frictionless login.
-If either the token or the query parameters misses any of the required claims, Livery`s Interactive Client will show the missing data screen.
+To use Verified or Unverified Frictionless Authentication, add the method to `Authentication methods` within an `Authentication Templates`, located in the `Authentication requirements` section of the Livery Interactive Portal.
+Verified and Unverified methods cannot be used simultaneously.

+The profile fields (user claims) configured in the authentication template must match those provided during frictionless login.
+If any required claims are missing from the token or query parameters, the Livery Interactive Client will display a “missing data” screen.

-Some of Livery`s Profile fields/claims, like Phone number or Email address, can be verified.
-Verification flags can only be applied through verified tokens, and updating data without these flags reverts the status to unverified.
+Some profile fields, such as phone number or email address, can be verified.
+Verification flags are only applied through verified tokens.
+Updating these fields without verification flags will reset their status to unverified.

 ## Authenticating